 How Are My Migraine Headaches Related to My Neck?

-Your spine helps to protect your spinal cord.
-Your spinal cord carries signals to and from your brain.
+Your spine helps to protect your spinal cord, while your spinal cord carries signals to and from your brain.
 When the top bone in your neck (atlas) is misaligned, this can create pressure within your spinal cord.
-This can distort messages going to and from your brain, potentially leading to facial pain, muscle spasms, and other migraine symptoms.
+This can distort messages going to and from your brain.
+As a result, it can lead to facial pain, muscle spasms, and other migraine symptoms.